$\gamma$-weakly $\theta$-up-concavity: A Unified Framework for Non-Convex Optimization Beyond DR-Submodular and OSS Functions: Background and Notation

 \begin{theorem}[Theorem 1 in~\citet{pedramfar2024linear}] Let $\C{K} \subseteq [0,1]^d$ and let $\mathcal{A}(\C{K})$ be a deterministic algorithm for online optimization with semi-bandit feedback over $\C{K}$.
 Also let $\mathcal{F}$ be a function class over $\mathcal{K}$ that is linearizable with $\mathfrak{g}: \mathcal{F} \times \mathcal{K} \to \mathbb{R}^d$ and $h: \mathcal{K} \to \mathcal{K}$.
 Let $\mathcal{G}$ be a function be a query algorithm for $\mathfrak{g}$ and let $\mathcal{A}' = \mathtt{OMBQ}(\mathcal{A}(\C{K}), \mathcal{G}, h)$.
 If $\mathcal{G}$ returns an unbiased estimate of $\mathfrak{g}$ and the output of $\mathcal{G}$ is bounded by $B_1$, then we have:

 where $\alpha$ and $\beta$ are the linearization constants and $\C{L}(\C{K})[B_1]$ denotes the class of linear functions $\ell : \C{K} \to \B{R}$ such that $\| \nabla \ell \| \leq B_1$. \end{theorem}

-The authors of~\cite{pedramfar2024linear} showed that this framework encompasses not only concave functions, but also several classes of up-concave objectives.
-In this paper, we introduce a new family of functions that forms a special case of upper-linearizable functions.
+In~\cite{pedramfar2024linear}, it was shown that this framework encompasses not only concave functions, but also several classes of up-concave objectives.
+In this paper, we introduce a new family of functions that forms a \emph{non-uniform} version of upper-linearizable functions.